What the heck is a change junkie?

 I have been a change junkie since I can remember, although at the time I probably had no idea what it was called.
 Perhaps I never felt content in my life unless I had something to look forward to, a plan to visit a new destination or a level that I wanted to reach.
 I never felt content unless things were challenging, and even though so many people thought I should be happy I really wasn’t, and I made endless lists of things to come.

 Perhaps it is in our DNA.
 Way back when we had to adapt to change for survival, learning to run from the dinosaurs, hide in caves and endure drastic weather; our bodies produced a fight or flight mechanism to provide us with the strength and energy we needed while under stress to survive.
 Perhaps this explains my constant need for the little rush, the little blast of energy I get from crisis, and when my comfort zone is under fire, that is when I produce best.

 Like adrenalin junkies wishing for a rush of hormones to prepare for flight or fight situations, us change junkies are so used to change that the stress we feel when things are out of our control becomes normal.
-So when the situations are benign or calm, we are in fact uncomfortable.
+So when the situations are benign and calm, we are in fact uncomfortable.

-Under stress your body releases chemicals but it can also shut down your ability to think, feel act and your body’s ability to repair itself.
+Under stress your body releases chemicals but it can also shut down your ability to think, feel, act and your body’s ability to repair itself.

 I am not a doctor, but for me, being under stress stops my brain from over thinking, it impairs my ability to process in such a way that I actually think clearer and it slows down my thoughts enough to react to one thing at a time.
 I have always had a hard time with only one project on the go, or the mundane of daily routine.
 When something is exciting, the hypothalamus in the brain signals the adrenal gland that it’s time to produce adrenaline, and thus energy!
 Pair that with caffeine and a happy go lucky attitude and there is the source of my endless amounts of energy!
 Eh voila!